codersguild/System-Design/README.md

 Modified from [Zach](https://github.com/checkcheckzz) system design repository.
 Added more links and topics to cover on both PS/DS & System Design Interviews.
 We will keep updating this posting from time to time.
 Some more [awesome resource](https://github.com/binhnguyennus/awesome-scalability)

-## Acknowledgements
+## Disclaimer/Acknowledgements

-I didnot write the `articles` myself.
-I love exapnding my understanding of `system design` complexities and thus end up reading alot of books, research papers and articles that enhance my knowledge.
+I didn't write the `articles` myself.
+I love expanding my understanding of `system design` complexities and thus read many books, research papers, and articles that enhance my knowledge.
 I take the opportunity to thank everyone who found this repository useful.
-I mention a special thanks to all the authours and developers who write the articles that I have aggregated in this repository.
-Again, a big `Thanks !`.
+I would like to thank all the authors and developers who wrote the articles aggregated in this repository.

 ## More Content Comming !